Ultrasound - Prostate

 - detect disorders within the prostate.

-- determine whether the prostate is enlarged, with measurements acquired as needed for any treatment planning.
+- determine whether the prostate is enlarged, also known as benign prostatic hyperplasia (BPH), with measurements acquired as needed for any treatment planning.

 - detect an abnormal growth within the prostate.